 This is available to qualified Alaska applicants.
 Eligible applicants include individuals of any age continuing their education at an accredited college or vocational school or senior high students applying for admission to an accredited college or vocational school.
 Candidates (or their parents) must be Credit Union 1 members, show financial need, and have a 3.5 GPA.
 The deadline for applications is April 1st.
 Learn more here.

 This is up to $10,000.
 This was established to support arts and education projects and programs in Skagway and northern Southeast Alaska, and to assist students and artists in our area with scholarships to help them improve their creative abilities.
 All creative arts will be considered including writing, music, visual and performing arts.
 These include grants to help artists attend art camps, schools, colleges, symposiums, or conferences.
-The deadline to apply is April 25th.
+The deadline to apply is Mid-April, annually.
 Apply here.

-This is up to $3,000.
+Donald Handeland Scholarship is up to $3,000.
 This is available to graduating high school seniors in Alaska.
-To be eligible, you must be an Alaska Resident enrolling in a 4-year accredited college or university as a full-time student, and going into a bachelors engineering or science program.
-The deadline for submissions isApril 30th March 31st.
+To be eligible, you must be an Alaska Resident enrolling in a 4-year accredited college or university as a full-time student, and going into a bachelor’s engineering or science program.
+The deadline for submissions is April 30th.
 Learn more here.

 May

-is for $2,000.
+This scholarship is for $2,000.
 This is for individuals residing in states (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington and Wyoming) who are current MGMA members and enrolled in an undergraduate or graduate degree program relevant to medical practice management.
-The deadline to apply is May June 1st.
+The deadline to apply is May 1st.
 Read more here.

 June

-This is for $1,000 and looks to assist Bristol Bay tribally enrolled residents to pursue technical, undergraduate, or graduate degrees full time in relation to the health field, with the intent to ensure the highest quality health care services to all member communities in Bristol Bay.
-To be eligible, you must have an enrollment in one of the 28 tribes serviced by BBAHC.
+Richard Tilden Sr. The Health Education Scholarship is for $1,000 and looks to assist Bristol Bay tribally enrolled residents to pursue technical, undergraduate, or graduate degrees full-time in relation to the health field, with the intent to ensure the highest quality health care services to all member communities in Bristol Bay.
+Preference is given to the 28 tribes serviced by BBAHC.
 The deadline to apply is June 30th.
 More details here.

 July